 Christmas is a religious, cultural, and commercial holiday, a day when most Brits spend time with family and friends, exchanging gifts and sharing meals.
 It is a public holiday so most shops and businesses are closed.

-The famous Christmas Day dinner can vary according to the region and culture.
-Typical dishes on the menu are turkey, ham, goose, pork, jambalaya, and “seven fishes” salad.
-Side dishes include mashed potatoes, roasted root vegetables, stuffing, gravy, and cranberry sauce.
-All of this is followed by desserts such as flan, fruit pies, cookies, cakes, and Christmas pudding.
+The famous Christmas Day dinner can vary greatly from family to family.
+Typical dishes on the menu include meats such as turkey, ham, goose, or pork.
+Side dishes such as mashed potatoes, pigs in blankets, roasted root vegetables, stuffing, gravy, and cranberry sauce.
+This is followed by desserts such as Christmas pudding, or maybe sponge and custard.
 Some typical seasonal drinks are eggnog, cider, mulled wine, punch, and hot chocolate.

 Churches hold Christmas Eve candlelit or midnight services.
 Carol singers go from house to house.
 People decorate their homes with lights and displays outside and light their Christmas trees and other decorations inside.
-Children especially look forward to receiving gifts on Christmas morning, with Santa Claus having come down the chimney to deliver them the night before.
-Some people volunteer to help out at homeless shelters, or engage in other charitable work.
+Children especially look forward to receiving gifts on Christmas morning, and Santa Claus coming down the chimney to deliver them the night before.
+Some people volunteer to help out at homeless shelters or engage in other charitable work.

 Origins of Christmas